 About Us

-- A significant and measurable improvement in the operating efficiency and effectiveness of Ontario municipalities.
+- A significant and measurable improvement in operating efficiency and effectiveness

-- Average annual homeowner cost increases (property taxes, surcharges, service fees) that are sustainable/affordable (i.e. growing on average at the rate of inflation or less).
+- Average annual homeowner cost increases (property taxes, surcharges, service fees) to be brought down to sustainable/affordable levels (i.e. growing at the rate of inflation or less on average).

-- Timely and transparent disclosure of information required by property taxpayers to track decisions and hold mayors and councillors accountable (i.e. support real democracy).
+- The timely and easily accessible disclosure of information (such as voting records) required to hold mayors and councillors accountable

 The PTA is apolitical.
-Membership is free.
 We believe in fact-based problem solving.
-The PTA is not militant.
-We wish to work with the MMAH, MPP’s, MP’s, Councillors and Mayors for more efficient, effective and affordable municipal governments in Ontario.
+The PTA wishes to work with the region’s councillors and mayors to achieve more efficient, effective, and affordable municipal and regional government.
 We believe in respectful and constructive engagement.

 Current Situation:

-In most Ontario municipalities, property taxes have been rising at multiples of inflation year-after-year while homeowner incomes have been rising at just the inflation rate, or less.
+Property taxes have been rising at multiples of inflation year-after-year in the Waterloo Region while homeowner incomes have been rising on average at the inflation rate, or less.
 This is simply not sustainable.
 It is a recipe for disaster.
-We all knows it.
-Who is responsible for addressing/fixing this problem?
-Where can we see the gameplan?
+We all know it.
+The PTA wants to see a game plan with dates and actions to bring average homeowner cost increases back down in line with their income increases.

-Property tax affordability is a major issue in Ontario.
+Property tax affordability is a major issue in the Waterloo Region.
 Lower income households are struggling and tax arrears/defaults are rising.
-Its time homeowners and local municipal associations start getting involved.
-You can help us bring about change.
+Its time to start getting involved to help bring about change.
 Subscribe to our newsletter.
 Join the PTA movement.

 The cost of infrastructure for new housing developments is increasingly being dumped on the backs of existing property taxpayers.
 This is wrong.
 They have already paid for the infrastructure servicing their homes, and they continue to be taxed for its maintenance.
 They should not also be taxed to pay for the infrastructure required by new housing developments.
 Growth MUST pay for Growth.